-A cache can perform rapid writing and rewriting of data, thanks to its being made up of SRAM (static RAM) chips, as opposed to DRAM (dynamic ram) chips.
-SRAM chips access data faster than DRAM.
+A cache can perform rapid writing and rewriting of data, thanks to its being made up of SRAM (static RAM) chips instead of DRAM (dynamic ram) chips.
+This is because SRAM chips access data faster than DRAM.
 Also, because the cache memory is right on the CPU die, the data doesn't have to travel all the way over from the DRAM chips or storage drive.

 For consumer CPUs, there are three different types of cache: